What Is Disaster Unemployment Assistance and How Do You Apply For It?

 If a major disaster is declared in your state, you could find yourself eligible for the disaster unemployment assistance program.
 The disaster unemployment assistance program, or DUA, provides temporary benefits to individuals whose employment or self-employment has been lost or interrupted as a direct result of a major disaster.
 DUA beneficiaries are also not eligible for regular unemployment insurance benefits.

 A major disaster is a natural catastrophe in which the damage is deemed too severe for state and local governments to respond and results in a presidential declaration of a disaster.
-Most recently, President Joe Biden granted a major disaster declaration request for 25 parishes in Louisiana, six counties in New Jersey and five counties in New York, making DUA available to businesses and residents whose employment or self-employment was lost or interrupted as a direct result of Hurricane Ida.

 If you lived, worked or were scheduled to work in a declared disaster area, you may qualify for assistance; however, you must meet the following conditions: